 1d6 BP Discover minor secrets

 3d6 BP Discover vital secrets

-1+ BP Other acts of espionage (The base cost is increased by 1d4 BP for every 5 points of the DC modifier listed below; hence, fomenting unrest (DC 1 BP, while inducing mercenaries to switch sides (1 BP)
+1+ BP Other acts of espionage (The base cost is increased by 1d4 BP for every 5 points of the DC modifier listed below; hence, fomenting unrest (DC 5) would cost 1d41 BP, while inducing mercenaries to switch sides (10 DC) costs 2d41 BP)

 The target DC for an Espionage Edict is impacted by the Corruption, Law, Lore, and Society modifiers in the city or country being investigated.
 A positive Corruption, Lore, or Society modifier decreases the DC and a negative modifier increases it; contrariwise, a negative Law modifier decreases the DC and a positive modifier increases it.